All of Those ‘Hysterical’ Women Were Right

 Of course, now that Chief Justice John Roberts has sided with the liberal justices on the Texas case, it’s clear that Kavanaugh and Barrett were the votes that effectively ended abortion rights for women in Texas.
 That was always the plan.
 It was exactly why they were chosen.
 Women weren’t being “hysterical” about the threat to Roe—Republicans were simply lying about it.
 And now they hope we won’t notice.

 An earlier version of this article said that women who obtain abortions could be sued under the new law.
 In fact, only people suspected of performing illegal abortions or helping someone obtain one are subject to lawsuits under the law.
+The piece also incorrectly said that Senator Susan Collins voted for Amy Coney Barrett's confirmation.
+Collins opposed Barrett's confirmation.